-We expect that delivery of the CDs will be made against payment for the CDs on or about the Original Issue Date set forth on the front cover of this term sheet, which will be the third business day following the Pricing Date of the CDs (this settlement cycle being referred to as "T+3").
+We expect that delivery of the CDs will be made against payment for the CDs on or about the Original Issue Date set forth on the front cover of this disclosure supplement, which will be the third business day following the Pricing Date of the CDs (this settlement cycle being referred to as "T+3").
 Accordingly, purchasers who wish to trade CDs on any date prior to two business days before delivery will be required to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement and should consult their own advisors.

 The CDs are not intended to be offered, sold or otherwise made available to and should not be offered, sold or otherwise made available to any retail investor in the European Economic Area ("EEA").
 For these purposes, a retail investor means a person who is one (or more) of: (i) a retail client as defined in point (11) of Article 4(1) of Directive 2014/65/EU (as amended, "MiFID II"); or (ii) a customer within the meaning of Directive 2002/92/EC (as amended, the "Insurance Mediation Directive"), where that customer would not qualify as a professional client as defined in point (10) of Article 4(1) of MiFID II; or (iii) not a qualified investor as defined in Directive 2003/71/EC (as amended, the "Prospectus Directive").
-Consequently no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the CDs or otherwise making them available to any retail investor in the EEA has been prepared and therefore offering or selling the CDs or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.
+Consequently no key information document required by Regulation (EU) No 1286/2014 (as amended, the "PRIIPs Regulation") for offering or selling the CDs or otherwise making them available to any retail investor in the EEA may be unlawful under the PRIIPs Regulation.